stango1234556/Unix-Shell/README.md

-A recreation of a simplified version of the Unix shell.
-Features the use of pipes, input and output redirection, and built-in commands such as "exit", "ls", "cd", etc.
+Recreation of a Unix shell in C from scratch.
+The shell can parse user input and handle signals, basic commands, input and output redirection, and the use of pipes.